imjoy-team/ImJoy/web/public/docs/api.md

 **Example**

-To get the API of a plugin named `PluginX`, with the api object, you can then access all the api functions of the plugin:
+Get the API of the plugin `PluginX`, and access its functions:

 ``` javascript
 pluginX = await api.getPlugin("PluginX")